 After nearly 40 years, Alan Revere has decided to retire from teaching and directing the school that he founded in San Francisco.
-The Revere Academy is currently for sale.
-Classes will continue as scheduled through 2017.

 Here is a wonderful exit interview with Alan by Rob Bates of JCK Magazine. http://bit.ly/2v3CSrA